 - have recently been to a developing country

-You should also seek emergency treatment at the nearest emergency room or call 911 if a fever is accompanied by any of the following symptoms:
+You should also get emergency treatment at the nearest emergency room or call 911 or local emergency services if a fever is accompanied by any of the following symptoms:

 - mental confusion

 - inconsolable crying in children